NariddhKhean/CNN_Classifier/README.md

 Web scrape images based on two lists of _Google Images_ search queries, to generate a training dataset for binary classification.
 Train and save a deep convolutional neural network.
 Load the trained model to classify new images from an image's url.

-_"Apples are red with thin, edible skin, and white flesh.
+> _"Apples are red with thin, edible skin, and white flesh.
 Whereas oranges are rounder, with orange-coloured skin and orange-coloured flesh.
 And the skin of an orange is generally discarded before consumption.
 You know what just happened there?
 I just compared apples to oranges.
 It can be done!"_
+>

-<div style="text-align: right"> - Ronny Chieng. </div>
+> \- Ronny Chieng.

 ## Getting Started

+### Prerequisites

 The main component of the web scraper is _[Google Images Download](https://github.com/hardikvasa/google-images-download)_; a small, ready-to-run program that downloads images from a Google Images search from keywords.
 > Note: If you would like to scrape more than 100 images per keyword, you'll also need to install _[Selenium](https://www.seleniumhq.org/)_ and _[Chromedriver](http://chromedriver.chromium.org/)_.

 The deep convolutional neural network was developed using _[Keras](https://keras.io/)_, a high-level neural network API, with _[TensorFlow](https://www.tensorflow.org/)_ as its backend.

-### Prerequisites
 To install _Google Images Download_ and _Keras_, you can use pip:
 ```
 pip install google_images_download